sportsclimbs/grades/content/lists/uk-routes.md

 Steve McClure has been the dominent force in UK sport climbing for over 2 decades and it's no surprise he has done the most routes here.
 What is perhaps surprising is that he hasn't done more though.
 Of the 33 routes he has less than half having ticked 14.
 Steve's focus has been the Peak District and Yorkshire and misses out on routes further from home: Wales, Scotland and Devon.

-The runners up place is currently taken by Pete Robbins with 6 routes of 8c+ narrowly beating 4 climbers with 5 routes: Ben Moon, Malcolm Smith, Pete Dawson and Will Bosi.
-These 4 however have all done 2 or more 9a's.
+The runners up place is currently shared by Pete Robbins and Will Bosi with 6 routes each though Bosi routes are harder and include 4 9a's.
+After this there are 3 climbers with 5 routes each: Ben Moon, Malcolm Smith and Pete Dawson.

 The hardest crag, by a signifcant margin is Malham Cove, not just by number (8 routes listed) but also the hardest with the only 9b and two 9a+'s.
 In second place comes Raven Tor with 5 routes.

 The best years have been 2020 with 11 ascents in total, 2016 with 10 and 2011 with 9.

-2021 has got off to a good start with another ascent of Rainshadow, a new direct finish to Make it Funky, a new hard route at Kilnsey, the second ascent of Batshadow at Malham and the second ascent of the Wild West at Raven Tor.
+2021 has got off to a good start with 6 ascents so far:

+1. *Rainshadow* 12th ascent by Eder Lomba Lopez de Ipiña
+2. New direct finish to *Make it Funky*, *Persian Dawn* (8c+) by Buster Martin
+3. A new 8c+ route at Kilnsey, *Preposterous Tales* by Alex Barrows
+4. The second ascent of *Batshadow* (9a/+) at Malham by Eder Lomba Lopez de Ipiña
+5. The second ascent of *The Wild West* (8c+) at Raven Tor by Will Bosi
+6. The fourth ascent (first British repeat) of *Northern Lights* (9a) at Kilnsey by Will Bosi.

+Additionally both Eder Lomba Lopez de Ipiña and Josh Ibbetson have been getting close to the first repeat of Steve McClure's *Rainman* (9b) and Will Bosi has got very close to making the second ascent of Steve McClure's *Mutation* (9a/+) at Raven Tor.

 {{< data/uk-routes >}}